abravalheri/vega-viewer/README.md

 </vega-viewer>
 ```

-When defined as an attribute, the given parameter should necessarily correspond
-to a URL from which the equivalent JSON payload can be downloaded (*it is an*
-**error** *to assign a serialised JSON object to `<vega-viewer>` attributes*).
-On the other hand, when defined via a child script tags, the given parameter should necessarily
-correspond to a JavaScript object (*it is an* **error** *to use URLs with the script tags*)

-Please notice child `<script>` tags with parameters will be interpreted as *pure
+Please notice that the value of child `<script>` tags will be interpreted as
-JSON objects*, even if they don't explicit set the `type="application/json"`.
+[*pure JSON objects*], even if they don't explicit set the `type="application/json"`.

-To provide full-blown JavaScript objects (that might even contain functions as
-properties, which is very useful specially for the `options` parameter), you
+If a full-blown JavaScript object is absolutely required (e.g., `options` might
-can specify a function identifier as the value of the `data-*` attribute.
+need functions as properties), you can specify a function identifier as the
-This function should be globally defined, expect no arguments and return the
+value of the `data-*` attribute.
+This function should be globally defined,
-corresponding JavaScript object.
+expect no arguments and return the corresponding JavaScript object.
 This means that the previous example could also be written as:

 ```html